syncfusion-content/asp.netwebforms-docs/aspnet/CurrencyTextbox/Localization-Support.md

 **Globalization** is language support based on the culture in CurrencyTextBox.
 You can achieve the **Globalization** using “**locale”** property in CurrencyTextBox.

 The CurrencyTextBox widget provides multi-language support using globalization.
 You can customize the CurrencyTextBox with your own language style by using this feature.
 You can change the globalization by using the **locale** property.
 The default value for **locale** property is **en-US** in CurrencyTextBox controls.
+Also you can specify the [currencySymbol](https://help.syncfusion.com/api/js/ejtextboxes#members:currencysymbol) property when the user wants to overwrite the currency symbol commonly instead of the current culture symbol.

 More than 350 culture specific files are available to localize the value.
 To know more about EJ globalize support, please refer the below link
  [http://help.syncfusion.com/js/localization](http://help.syncfusion.com/js/localization)